KIT-CMS/CROWN/docs/sphinx_source/friend_trees.rst

         }
     }

 The metadata of the provided quantities map is checked for consistency regarding the analysis, the name of the main config, the sample type, and the sample era.
-If any of these should not match between the provided maps and the requested configuration, then the camke process is stopped.
+If any of these should not match between the provided maps and the requested configuration, then the cmake process is stopped.

 The recommended way of producing FriendTrees is to use a workflow tool, that manages the submission of jobs, generation of tarballs and organizing the output.
 One possible workflow tool choice is KingMaker (https://github.com/KIT-CMS/KingMaker).
 A more detailed description of the KingMaker workflow can be found in :ref:`Kingmaker Workflow Management`.